nipreps/nipreps-book/docs/tutorial/data.md

 ## Using the new data representation object

 The code shown above was just a snippet of the `DWI` class.
-For simplicity, we will be using the full implementation of this class from our [`eddymotion` package](https://github.com/nipreps/EddyMotionCorrection/blob/main/eddymotion/dmri.py)
+For simplicity, we will be using the full implementation of this class from our [`nifreeze` package](https://github.com/nipreps/nifreeze/blob/main/src/nifreeze/data/dmri.py)
 Under the `data/` folder of this book's distribution, we have stored a sample DWI dataset with filename `dwi.h5`.
 Please note that the file has been minimized by zeroing all but two diffusion-weighted orientation maps.